Radiation Forces and Torques on Janus Cylinders: Lattice Boltzmann Method

 \section{Lattice Boltzmann Method}

-We use LBM to solve Maxwell’s equations on a D3Q7 lattice, where ${\bf e}_i({\bf r}, t)$ and ${\bf h}_i({\bf r}, t)$ denote the distribution functions for the electric and magnetic fields, respectively.
-The subscript $i$ indicates the lattice velocity direction.
+We employ LBM to solve Maxwell’s equations on a D3Q7 lattice \cite{hauser2017stable}, where $\mathbf{e}_i({\bf r}, t)$ and $\mathbf{h}_i({\bf r}, t)$ denote the distribution functions associated with the electric and magnetic fields, respectively, and the subscript $i$ corresponds to the discrete lattice velocity directions.
 These distribution functions evolve according to the lattice Boltzmann equations: